Recruits: Cincinnati, Dayton, Kentucky, Tennessee

-Brian Dougherty is entering his third season as Valpo’s defensive coordinator in Fall 2021.
+Brian Dougherty completed his third season as Valpo’s defensive coordinator in Fall 2021.

 In Dougherty’s second season coordinating the defense, the team enjoyed its best defensive season in four decades.
 Valpo held opponents to 283.3 yards per game, the program’s best total defense in the last 40 years.
 Valpo limited the opposition to 172.2 passing yards per game, the program’s best passing defense since 2008.
 In addition, the squad boasted its best rushing defense (111.2 yards per game) and scoring defense (18.7 points per game) since 1999.

 Several individuals on Dougherty’s defense thrived during the Spring 2021 campaign.
 Freshman defensive back Keyon Turner was a finalist for FCS National Freshman of the Year, was the lone rookie on the All-PFL First Team, earned Freshman All-American honors and led the nation in takeaways with two interceptions and four fumble recoveries in just six games.
 Jaxon Peifer joined Turner in representing the Valpo defense on the All-PFL First Team, while Evan Annis garnered Second Team honors.
 In addition, two Valpo defensive players received All-PFL Honorable Mention and three were named Academic All-PFL honorees.

 During his first year in 2019, Dougherty’s leadership made an immediate impact on the defensive side of the ball.
 He oversaw a unit that had a knack for dropping opponents behind the line of scrimmage as Valpo racked up 70 tackles for loss, the program’s most since 2007 and tied for the fourth-most in a single season in program history.
 Valpo had seven or more tackles for loss in four different games, a feat the team had achieved just once in the previous three seasons combined.